iterative/dvc.org/content/docs/command-reference/remote/modify.md

 ## Available parameters per storage type

-The following are the customizable types of remote storage (protocols):
+The following are the types of remote storage (protocols) and their config
+options:

 <details>